inkarkat/vim-JumpToVerticalOccurrence/README.md

 - The JumpToLastOccurrence.vim plugin ([vimscript #3386](http://www.vim.org/scripts/script.php?script_id=3386)) still moves
   horizontally in the same line, but counts the characters in reverse, starting from the last one.
+- The JumpToVerticalBlock.vim plugin ([vimscript #5657](http://www.vim.org/scripts/script.php?script_id=5657)) has motions that
+  operate like W and E, but vertically.
 - Check out the CountJump.vim plugin page ([vimscript #3130](http://www.vim.org/scripts/script.php?script_id=3130)) for a full list of motions and text objects powered by it.